 Amsterdam’s Stock Exchange Square.

-A short distance from Dam Square beyond the northeast corner lies the oldest part of Amsterdam: The Red Light District – locally known as “De Wallen“.
-This area has city’s oldest streets, the oldest houses and one of world’s oldest profession.
+The Red Light District – locally known as “De Wallen” – is close to Dam Square and Central Station.
+This famous area has city’s oldest streets, the oldest houses and one of world’s oldest profession.

-A resident of Amsterdam’s Red Light District placed a webcam against his window and enables live and free footage of De Wallen.
+A resident of Amsterdam’s Red Light District placed a webcam against his window.
+Click play to experience live and free footage of De Wallen.

 The Oudezijds Voorburgwal is the oldest canal in Amsterdam.
 Through this webcam can see how people explore the Red Light District by foot, bicycle and by boat.